CUNY-CL/yoyodyne/README.md

     -   `--beta2` (default: .99): $\beta_2$ hyperparameter for the Adam
         optimizer (`--optimizer adam`)
     -   `--scheduler` (default: not enabled)
-    -   `--warmup_steps` (default: not enabled): warm-up parameter for a linear warm-up followed by inverse square root decay schedule (only valid with `--scheduler warmupinvsqrt`)
 -   Duration:
     -   `--max_epochs`
     -   `--min_epochs`